 The new futuristic-looking fleet of buses which are slowly taking over the city are electric, silent, and have wifi.
 The only problem you’ll face is the need for slightly better navigation skills or knowledge of the city – so study up!

-We’ll start with something that’s popular throughout the entire Iberian Peninsula and arguably the culinary symbol of Spain: Jamon Serrano.
+We’ll start with the culinary symbol of Spain: Jamon Serrano.
 You need to try this thinly sliced cured ham and you can’t go wrong with the acorn-fed, high quality variety called Bellota.

-Something a bit more filling is the traditional butifarra con alubias (sausage and beans), patatas bravas (fried potato chunks with a spicy sauce), and the legendary alioli – a garlicky mayonnaise-like sauce which goes on pretty much everything especially fideuà (a paella-like noodle dish).
+More filling are the traditional butifarra con alubias (sausage and beans), patatas bravas (fried potato chunks with a spicy sauce), and the legendary alioli – a garlicky mayonnaise-like sauce which goes on pretty much everything especially fideuà (a paella-like noodle dish).

-If you’re in the city in March or April something you won’t want to miss are calçots – these massive spring onions are barbecued and drenched in a tangy, rich red pepper and almond sauce.
+If you’re in the city in March or April something you won’t want to miss are calçots – these massive spring onions are barbecued and drenched in a tangy, rich red pepper and almond sauce called romesco.

 On the sweeter side a staple for breakfast are the famous churros con chocolate while a great dessert is la crema catalana (a type of pudding similar to crème brûlée but with milk instead of heavy cream).